GDPR is great for the rights of citizens. It incentivises good corporate citizenship and levels the playing field for businesses.

 One of the key aspects of the GDPR is that it creates consistency across EEA member states on how personal data can be processed, used, and exchanged securely.
 Organisations will need to demonstrate the security of the data they are processing and their compliance with GDPR on a continual basis, by implementing and regularly reviewing robust technical and organisational measures, as well as compliance policies.

-How does the GDPR apply to customers?
+How does the GDPR apply to clients?

-d2o customers who collect and store personal data are considered Data Controllers and are considered under the GDPR as of May 25th, 2018 (in Norway, the enforceable date is set to July 1st, 2018) to have the primary responsibility for ensuring that their processing of personal data is compliant with relevant EU data protection law.
+d2o clients who collect and store personal data are considered Data Controllers and are considered under the GDPR as of May 25th, 2018 (in Norway, the enforceable date is set to July 1st, 2018) to have the primary responsibility for ensuring that their processing of personal data is compliant with relevant EU data protection law.

 What is a Data Processing Agreement (DPA)?

-A customer, acting as Controller, is in charge of the data; d2o, acting as a Processor, processes the data for the Controller.
+A clients, acting as Controller, is in charge of the data; d2o, acting as a Processor, processes the data for the Controller.
 Controllers must only use processors that take measures to meet the requirements of the DPA.
 A Controller determines why and how to process personal data, while the processor performs operations on personal data on behalf of the Controller.

 Under the GDPR, processors face additional duties and liability for noncompliance, or acting outside of instructions provided by the controller.
 Compliant processor duties include:

-- Processing data only as instructed
+- Processing data only as instructed.

-- Using appropriate technical and organizational measures to process personal data
+- Using appropriate technical and organizational measures to process personal data.

-- Deleting or returning data to the controller
+- Deleting or returning data to the controller.

-- Securing permission to engage other processors
+- Securing permission to engage other processors.

 Who are d2o’s Subprocessors?

 d2o maintains an up-to-date list of the names and locations of all Subprocessors (incl. d2o affiliates and third parties) used for hosting or other processing of service data, which can be found here [add link to d2o’s Subprocessors].
-The list includes the ability for our customers to sign up for notifications of changes.
+The list includes the ability for our clients to sign up for notifications of changes.
 The list may also be obtained by contacting email@example.com.

 What are the “Model Clauses”?